Plethysm Products, Element and Plus Constructions: Bimodules

 \subsubsection{General actions}

 A natural next step would be to replace the group $G$ with a groupoid $\Gpd$.
-In fact, it is just as easy to generalize it to a category $\act$.
+In fact, it is just as easy to generalize it to a category $\act$, which we will do.
 We can also replace the target category $\Set$ with any category $\C$ copowered over $\Set$.

 \begin{definition} The \defn{copower} of a set $I$ with an object $X \in \Obj(\C)$ is an object $I \odot X \in \Obj(\C)$ with the following property:

 In Kelly's book \cite{kellybook}, this is called the \emph{tensor} in the enriched case.
 However, we prefer to use the term ``copower'' in both the enriched and unenriched settings. \end{definition}